gbdev/pandocs/content/Reducing_Power_Consumption.md

 somebody forgot to turn off the Game Boy).

 No licensed rom makes use of STOP outside of CGB speed switching.
-Special care need to be taken if you want to make use of the STOP instruction.
+Special care needs to be taken if you want to make use of the STOP instruction.

-On a DMG, disabling the LCD before invoking STOP, leaves the LCD enabled drawing a horizontal black line on the screen and damaging the hardware.
+On a DMG, disabling the LCD before invoking STOP leaves the LCD enabled, drawing a horizontal black line on the screen and very likely damaging the hardware.

-On CGB, leaving the LCD enabled when invoking STOP will return in a black screen.
-Except if the LCD is in Mode3, where it will keep drawing the current screen.
+On CGB, leaving the LCD enabled when invoking STOP will result in a black screen.
+Except if the LCD is in Mode 3, where it will keep drawing the current screen.

 STOP is terminated by one of the P10 to P13 lines going low.
-For this reason, lines P14 and/or P15 should be asserted by writing $00,
+For this reason, d-pad and/or button inputs should be enabled by writing $00,
-$10 or $20 to the P1 register before entering STOP (depending on which buttons you want to terminate the STOP on).
+$10 or $20 to the `P1` register before entering STOP (depending on which buttons you want to terminate the STOP on).

 # Disabling the Sound Controller